TeslimAdeyanju/TeslimAdeyanju/README.md

 ----

 ### 🗂️ What I Do
-- 🗂️ **Build Predictive Models**: Solve real-world financial challenges with machine learning
+- 🤖 **Predictive Modeling**: Build machine learning models to solve financial challenges
-- 📊 **Data Visualization**: Use Power BI and Python to craft intuitive dashboards and reports
+- 📊 **Data Visualization**: Create dashboards and reports with Power BI and Python
-- 💡 **Treasury & Liquidity Analysis**: Provide insights into cash flows and risk management
-- 📈 **Data-Driven Decision Making**: Use SQL to uncover trends and actionable insights
-- 🤖 **SQL for Machine Learning**: Prepare, transform, and integrate data for machine learning projects
+- 💡 **SQL Expertise**: Analyze data, uncover insights, and optimize workflows
+- 📈 **Automation**: Streamline financial processes with advanced tools and analytics

 ---